 HOW DO YOU KNOW WHAT HOMEWORK YOUR CHILD IS RECEIVING?

 Each child will be given a weekly sheet of homework for that week.
+Work will be set on Purple Mash.

 We also ask parents to check that your child has completed their homework.